Water resources: Research into other options

-Air-capture over oceans

-Researchers proposed "significantly increasing freshwater through the capture of humid air over oceans" to address present and, especially, future water scarcity/insecurity.
+Researchers proposed air capture over oceans which would "significantly increasing freshwater through the capture of humid air over oceans" to address present and, especially, future water scarcity/insecurity.

-Atmospheric water generators on land

-A potentials-assessment study proposed hypothetical portable solar-powered atmospheric water harvesting devices which are under development, along with design criteria, finding they could help a billion people to access safe drinking water, albeit such off-the-grid generation may sometimes "undermine efforts to develop permanent piped infrastructure" among other problems.
+A 2021 study proposed hypothetical portable solar-powered atmospheric water harvesting devices.
+However, such off-the-grid generation may sometimes "undermine efforts to develop permanent piped infrastructure" among other problems.

 Water uses

 The total quantity of water available at any given time is an important consideration.
 Some human water users have an intermittent need for water.
 For example, many farms require large quantities of water in the spring, and no water at all in the winter.
-To supply such a farm with water, a surface water system may require a large storage capacity to collect water throughout the year and release it in a short period of time.
 Other users have a continuous need for water, such as a power plant that requires water for cooling.
-To supply such a power plant with water, a surface water system only needs enough storage capacity to fill in when average stream flow is below the power plant's need.
-Nevertheless, over the long term the average rate of precipitation within a watershed is the upper bound for average consumption of natural surface water from that watershed.
+Over the long term the average rate of precipitation within a watershed is the upper bound for average consumption of natural surface water from that watershed.